FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/8-Hydraulic.rst

 .. note::
    For grouped culverts (e.g., simple storm drain systems), assign a **storm drain capacity** in CFS.

+   For **Floodplain to Channel** hydraulic structures, assign the structures to the left bank because the left bank is the reference to the cross-section.

 Step 5: Rating Tables and Culvert Equations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~